-Large households are generally served by housing units with three or more bedrooms, of which there are 16,183 units in Milpitas.
+Large households (families with five or more members) are generally served by housing units with three or more bedrooms, of which there are 16,183 units in Milpitas.
+If a city's housing stock does not include sufficient larger homes and apartments, large households could end up living in overcrowded conditions.
+Cost is also an important consideration as many large families do not have sufficient income to afford larger homes and apartments.

+In Milpitas, 3,557 households have 5 or more members (15% of the total households).
+Eighteen percent of large households were extremely or very low-income, earning less than 50% of the AMI, less than smaller households (23% were extremely or very low-income).
+However, 33% of large households were in the 50% fFor large households with five or more persons, most units are owner occupied (see Table A-24) 2,337 to 1,220.
+Table reveals that 15.1 percent of all households in Milpitas contain five or more members.
+In Milpitas, there are 16,183 units in Milpitas with 3 or more bedrooms, about three times the number of large households.
 Among these large units with 3 or more bedrooms, 18.9% are renter-occupied and 81.1% are owner occupied.
-10 If a city's rental housing stock does not include sufficient larger apartments, large households who rent could end up living in overcrowded conditions.
-In Milpitas, for large households with five or more persons, most units are owner occupied (see Table A-24).
-Table reveals that 15.1 percent of all households in Milpitas contain five or more members.
-The City has approximately 3,050 larger rental units, which is more than twice the amount of large renter occupied households.
+In The In particular, the City has approximately 3,050 larger rental units, which is more than twice the amount of large renter-occupied households.
 While housing supply does not appear to be an issue, affordability of units may provide an obstacle for large households.